 Choose Case Tags in the Case Customization section

 Case tags provide a useful way to group related assignments together and to quickly tell users what an assignment is about.
-Tags also make it easier for users to find assignments of a similar type.
-The use of tags is completely optional.
-You can assign multiple tags for each assignment.
+There are no limits to the amount of tags you can create and their design is to make it easier for users to find assignments of a similar type.
+Multiple tags can be used on each assignment: however, their use is completely optional.

-Not only will this information help you spot important assignments, it can also be used to generate statistics down the road.
+Tags can also assist in generating statistics.
 You'll be able to determine how many cases with a particular tag were worked for a specific client, or simply break down how many of these cases you worked during a given month.
-You can create as many tags as you need.

 Tags are also color coordinated, so you can have a color system to help you quickly identify what tags are related to each assignment.
 By using color, you can also group common tags by using the same color.
 For example, if you primarily work insurance related assignments your subjects typically have one, or multiple injuries.
 Using a tag color, say blue, you can add all of the injuries such as, knee, back, ankle, etc. so you can immediately identify what the injury is when you're viewing the assignment.